Terracotta Object | Lena Ochkalova

 Artworks must predominantly feature clay, which may be natural, synthetic or any combination of these.
 Work may use any technique or mix of techniques and may be two or three dimensional.

-Work will be selected for the exhibition on originality; the award celebrates originality, with an emphasis on works that stretch the boundaries of traditional practice, and embraces the contemporary, conceptual and unconventional possibilities of working with fibre and textiles.
+Work will be selected for the exhibition on originality; the award celebrates originality, with an emphasis on works that stretch the boundaries of traditional practice, and embraces the contemporary, conceptual and unconventional possibilities of working with clay.

 Priority for selection will be given to new work which has not been previously exhibited.